pearlynne/HealthTrackingAPI/README.md

 	- Return 400 error if token does not match.
 - `PUT /auth/password` - If the user is logged in, store the incoming password using their userId
 	- Return 400 error if request fails
-- `POST /auth/logout` -
+- `POST /auth/logout`
-	- Return 400 error if request fails

 **Users**
 - `GET /users` (requires authorization) - returns array of all users (if Healthcare Providers)
 - `GET /users/:id` (requires authentication) - returns user information with provided id
-- `PUT /users/:id/provider` (requires authentication) - If user is log in, should update user’s provider ID
+- `PUT /users/:id/provider` (requires authentication) update user’s provider ID

 **Reports** (requires authentication): If the user is logged in,
-- `POST /reports` -  it should store the incoming report along with their userId.
+- `POST /reports` - store report along with their userId.
-- `GET /reports` - it should get all reports for their userId.
+- `GET /reports` - returns all reports for their userId.
 If Healthcare Provider, should get array of logs from all patients/users
-- `GET /reports/stats` - it should get an aggregated stats of mood rating and symptom tracking.
+- `GET /reports/stats` - returns an aggregated stats of mood rating and symptom tracking.
 If Healthcare Provider, should get array of reports of aggregated stats from all patients/users
-- `GET /reports/search` - it should get reports with that search term.
+- `GET /reports/search` - returns reports with that search term.
 If Healthcare Provider, should get array of reports with that search term from all patients/users
-- `GET /reports/:id` - it should get the report with the provided id and that has their userId.
+- `GET /reports/:id` - returns the report with the provided id and that has their userId.
 If Healthcare Provider, should get specified report.
-- `PUT /reports/:id` - it should update the report with the provided id and that has their userId
+- `PUT /reports/:id` - updates the report with the provided id and that has their userId
-- `DELETE /reports/:id` - it should delete report with provided id from specified user.
+- `DELETE /reports/:id` - deletes report with provided id from specified user.

 **Appointments** (requires authentication): If the user is logged in,
-- `POST /appointments` - it should store the appointment information
+- `POST /appointments` - stores the appointment information
-- `GET /appointments` - it should get all appointments for their userId.
+- `GET /appointments` - returns all appointments for their userId.
 If Healthcare Provider, should get array of appointments from all patients/users
-- `GET /appointments/:id` - it should get the appointment with the provided id and that has their userId.
+- `GET /appointments/:id` - returns the appointment with the provided id and that has their userId.
 If Healthcare Provider, should get specified appointment.
-- `PUT /appointments/:id` -  Only Healthcare Providers are allowed to update the appointment with the provided id and that has their userId
+- `PUT /appointments/:id`(requires authorization) -  Healthcare Providers can update the appointment with the provided id and that has their userId
-- `DELETE /appointments/:id` - Only Healthcare Providers deletes appointment with provided id from specified user
+- `DELETE /appointments/:id` (requires authorization)  - Healthcare Providers can delete appointment with provided id from specified user
 ### 5. Jest tests:
 - Authentication, authorization, CRUD operations for Login, Users, Appointments, and Reports

 ## Timeline + Plan <a name="tasks"></a>
 **Week 6**
-- [ ]  Create packagge.json
+- [ ]  Create package.json
 - [ ]  Create models for users, logs, notes
-- [ ]  Create Route for Login
+- [ ]  Create routes for Login
-    - [ ]  `POST /auth/signup`
-    - [ ]  `POST /auth/login`
+    - [ ]  `POST /auth/signup`, `POST /auth/login`, `POST /auth/logout`
     - [ ]  `PUT /auth/password`
-    - [ ]  `POST /auth/logout`
-- [ ]  Create Middleware
-    - [ ]  **isAuthenticated**
-    - [ ]  **IsAuthorized**
-    - [ ]  **Error handling**
+- [ ]  Create Middleware for **isAuthenticated**, **IsAuthorized**, **Error handling**
 - [ ]  Create DAO for user
     - [ ]  **createUser(userObj)**
     - [ ]  **getUser(email)**